harshal3141592/Sharpie/README.md

 =======
 ### Sharpie: Portfolio Optimization using Monte Carlo Simulation ###

 This project builds an optimized stock portfolio using historical market data and Monte Carlo simulation to maximize the Sharpe Ratio.
-This project took help of AI-assistance like cursor/codex and I tried to not vibe code it .

 ## Features